 While maintaining our commitment to independent applied public interest research, a critical component of the philosophy of the Centre, we will develop the new research City Agendas with partners who are aligned to our core focus and principles in order to bring to bear a much greater range of ideas and capacity to these complex and intertwined problems of urban change and growth.

-In order to deliver our research, the research team is organised into five main programmatic areas, each headed by a senior team leader: Compact Cities, City Analytics, Healthy Built Environments, Housing and Urban Planning.
+In order to deliver our research, the research team is organised into five main programmatic areas, each headed by a senior team leader: Compact Cities, Healthy Built Environments, Housing, Urban Analytics and Urban Planning.